ait-aecid/logdata-anomaly-miner/docs/CONFIGURATION.rst

 * Default: /var/lib/aminer

-Read and store information to be used between multiple invocations of aminer in this directory.
+Read and store information to be used between multiple executions of aminer in this directory.
 The directory must only be accessible to the 'AminerUser' but not group/world readable.
 On violation, aminer will refuse to start.

 .. code-block:: yaml